Oreeeee/yokkaichi/README.md

 ### Usage
 When starting the script for the first time, `yokkaichi.toml` will get created.
 You will have to adjust it to your preferences.
 Optionally, you can also pass in `-c` to set a different name or location of the config file.

+### How to get geolocating to work?
+Yokkaichi uses IP2Location LITE for anything geolocation related.
+This includes getting the location of the server, and generating the CIDR ranges for scanning.
+It is a offline, free to use download, so there are no rate limits.
+However, the database is not redistributed with Yokkaichi, due to IP2Location updating their LITE databases every month.
+Instead, it will be downloaded and updated automatically everytime you run this script for the first time in the month.
+To get the downloading to work, you need to have an IP2Location LITE Download Token.
+To get one, follow these steps.

+1. Go to [IP2Location LITE](https://lite.ip2location.com/) website and register (or log into) an account (which is completly free forever).
+2. Click on the name in the upper right corner and select "Database Download".
+3. Copy your Download Token.
+4. Set the `IP2LOCATION_LITE_TOKEN` environment variable to your token.
+5. Now, you will be able to use the automatic downloads feature.

 ### Using the masscan integration
 You need to have [masscan](https://github.com/robertdavidgraham/masscan) in your PATH, or in the same directory from which you are running this software.
 Make sure that the binary is named `masscan` (Unix) or `masscan.exe` (Windows).